Some answers to the FAQs

 There are some things which I’m asked quite often, as a cartoonist and a scriptwriter.
 Here I’ve tried to answer these questions at some length.
 We’ll start with the scriptwriting ones; scroll down for the cartoon stuff.

-Please note: for the most part I’m talking about working in the UK.
-I’ve got some experience in other countries, mostly the US, but I’ve always been based in Britain.
+For the most part I’m talking about working in the UK.
+I’ve got some experience working in the US, but I’ve always been primarily based in Britain.

 How can I break into comedy scriptwriting?

 My own first steps were in 1991, and the broadcasting landscape has utterly changed since then.
 All the same, there are some things Kevin Cecil (my writing partner) and myself did then which would still work now.

 Our way into comedy was writing shorter things – jokes, sketches and songs, rather than long-form pieces like sitcoms or feature length films.
 It could be that you want to go straight on to sitcom or film, and miss out the short stage.
 This might work.
 People have done it.
 But it’s like walking into a gym for the first time and deciding to pick up one of the heaviest dumbbells.
 Maybe you’re naturally strong, and you can do it; but you might want to build your muscles by hefting some of the lighter weights first, which in this analogy are jokes and sketches.
 You’d be in good company.
 David Renwick, Andrew Marshall, Richard Curtis and John Sullivan all wrote many sketches before they went on to write classic sitcoms.